Approximate Equivariance via Projection-based Regularisation: Introduction

-A growing body of work relaxes strictly equivariant architectures to better capture approximate or imperfect symmetries in data. \citet{finzi2021residual} model departures from symmetry by adding a small non-equivariant ``residual'' pathway to an otherwise equivariant network. \citet{romero2022learning} introduce partial group convolutions that activate only on a subset of group elements.
-For discrete groups, \citet{Wang2022} propose relaxed group convolutions, later extended by \citet{Wang2024} to expose symmetry-breaking mechanisms; \citet{hofgard2024relaxedequivariantgraphneural} further generalise this framework to continuous groups. \citet{veefkind24} introduce a learnable non-uniform measure over the group within steerable CNNs, yielding partially equivariant SCNNs whose degree of symmetry breaking is explicitly encoded in the learned measure. \citet{samudre25a} instead enforce approximate equivariance through group-matrix–structured convolutional layers with low displacement rank, so that symmetry and its controlled violation are encoded as proximity to the group-matrix manifold, leading to highly parameter-efficient CNNs for discrete groups. \citet{mcneela2024equivarianceliealgebraconvolutions} introduce Lie-algebra convolutions with a non-strict equivariance bias, and \citet{van2022relaxing} relax translation equivariance using spatially non-stationary convolution kernels.
+\citet{romero2022learning} introduce partial group convolutions that activate only on a subset of group elements.
+For discrete groups, \citet{Wang2022} propose relaxed group convolutions, later extended by \citet{Wang2024} to expose symmetry-breaking mechanisms; \citet{hofgard2024relaxedequivariantgraphneural} further generalise this framework to continuous groups. \citet{veefkind24} introduce a learnable non-uniform measure over the group within steerable CNNs, yielding partially equivariant SCNNs whose degree of symmetry breaking is explicitly encoded in the learned measure.
+This method however only addresses the special case of steerable CNNs, while we propose an architecture-agnostic regulariser. \citet{samudre25a} enforce approximate equivariance through group-matrix–structured convolutional layers with low displacement rank, so that symmetry and its controlled violation are encoded as proximity to the group-matrix manifold, leading to highly parameter-efficient CNNs for discrete groups. \citet{mcneela2024equivarianceliealgebraconvolutions} introduce Lie-algebra convolutions with a non-strict equivariance bias, and \citet{van2022relaxing} relax translation equivariance using spatially non-stationary convolution kernels.
 On graphs, \citet{Huang2023} develop approximately automorphism-equivariant GNNs.
-A complementary line of work studies how to measure equivariance (or its violation) and use it in training objectives \citet{finzi2021residual,van2022relaxing,gruver2023the,otto2023unified,petrache2023approximation}.
-Another common approach focusses on regularisation towards equivariance. \citet{Bai_2025_CVPR} penalise pointwise deviations from equivariance constraints, \citet{kouzelis2025eqvae} incorporate approximate symmetry in VAEs for generative modelling, and \citet{zhong2023improving} apply related ideas to depth and normal prediction.
-Finally, \citet{Pertigkiozoglou2025} improve the training behavior of equivariant models by learning a non-equivariant model and projecting it into the equivariant subspace at test time.
+A complementary line of work studies how to measure equivariance (or its violation) and use it in training objectives.
+A number of works penalise pointwise deviations from equivariance constraints using randomly sampled group transformations: \citet{Bai_2025_CVPR} use this strategy for artifact reduction in imaging, \citet{kouzelis2025eqvae} for VAEs in generative modelling, and \citet{zhong2023improving} for depth and normal prediction in images.
+Finally, assuming a model splits into equivariant and non-equivariant parts, \citet{Pertigkiozoglou2025} propose to phase out the non-equivariant component during training. \citet{manolache2025learning} extend this idea by controlling the trade-off via constrained optimisation.